viksksingh/vikashksingh-site/content/insights/navigating-by-dead-reckoning.md

 When did your organisation last take a genuine fix?
 Not a forecast review.
 Not a variance report.
 A moment when a reference point from outside your hull corrected your position, and the chart was redrawn because of it.

-If you can name the moment, you know what it was worth.
-If you cannot remember one, that may itself be the most accurate reading of your position you will get this year.
+If you can name the moment, you'll probably remember what changed afterwards.
+If you can't, it may be worth asking whether your organisation has been navigating by projection for longer than anyone realises.